TiberiusNemesis/codebound/Software Engineering/Internet/internet.md

 An example IP address would look like 192.168.0.1.
 An example IP along with the port number would look something like 192.168.0.1:8080.

 Websites are nothing more than public IP addresses, hosted by computers (called web servers), that can be accessed by other computers freely.
 For example, Google's address could be 721.111.42.11.
-Upon entering that into a web browser, you would be redirected to Google.
+Upon entering that into a [web browser](Software%20Engineering/Internet/web%20browser.md), you would be redirected to Google.
 However, IP numbers are often considered difficult to remember, and they may change with time.
 That's where the Domain Name System ([DNS](Software%20Engineering/Internet/DNS.md)) comes into play.

+Website [hosting](Software%20Engineering/Internet/hosting.md) is the process where a company that owns a server (or a group of servers) allows other people to store their websites on their servers.

 ## [DNS](Software%20Engineering/Internet/DNS.md)

-A [domain name](Software%20Engineering/Internet/domain%20name.md) is nothing more than a human-readable address which, when entered into a web browser, makes a request to a specific kind of server from your ISP that finds the equivalent IP address associated with that [domain name](Software%20Engineering/Internet/domain%20name.md).
+A [domain name](Software%20Engineering/Internet/domain%20name.md) is nothing more than a human-readable address which, when entered into a [web browser](Software%20Engineering/Internet/web%20browser.md), makes a request to a specific kind of server from your ISP that finds the equivalent IP address associated with that [domain name](Software%20Engineering/Internet/domain%20name.md).
 This is known as the Domain Name System, or [DNS](Software%20Engineering/Internet/DNS.md).

 Thus, using [DNS](Software%20Engineering/Internet/DNS.md), people do not have to remember the IP addresses of websites they'd like to visit -- that is the [DNS](Software%20Engineering/Internet/DNS.md) server's job.